Stand out and learn more about the job opportunity

 Your primary goal in the interview process is to get the best job offer possible.
 Sometimes you can do that by giving great answers to interview questions.
-But don’t overlook the benefits of asking good questions during the interview process, starting as early as the pre-interview.
+But don’t overlook the benefits of asking good questions in the interview process, starting as early as the pre-interview.

 The answer to this question could help you decide if this is a job you really want, and this is also an opportunity for you to demonstrate genuine interest in the job itself.
 Goals and mission statements are nice to know, but the day-to-day of a job will impact you directly every single day.